ms/buildtogether.tech/src/tooling.md

 The most important thing about a language is its community.
 :   Some programming communities work hard to welcome newcomers and treat
     everyone respectfully.
-Others are more likely to call naïve questions "stupid" or to make excuses when <span i="Linux!toxic leadership">their leaders harass people</span> [% b Cohen2018 %].
+Others are more likely to call naïve questions "stupid" or to make excuses when [% i "Linux!toxic leadership" %]their leaders harass people[% /i %] [% b Cohen2018 %].
 As a junior programmer, you will learn more from the former than from the latter.

 [% b Stefik2017 %] is a good short summary of what we know and why we